kpleiva12/Case-Study-How-does-a-bike-share-navigate-speedy-success/README.md

 •	Data Analysis and Visualization: Divvy Trip Trends analysis and visualization and creating charts and graphs.
 •	Recommendations for Future Analysis.

+The report can be found in the document named **Report.
+Author Karla Leiva.pdf**.